ZGargano/eval2/README.md

 i'm a sergeant
 i'm in foxtrot
 Stadler, Griffin, Baxter
-they are my best friends yes
+they are my
+best friends yes
+That is all